Finding the root cause

 - The healing power of nature (Vis medicatrix nature) – At a fundamental level everybody wants to feel well, and it is up to the physician to help support that process.

 - Treat the cause (Tolle causam) – Finding the underlying root cause of illness is the fundamental goal verses just treating symptoms.

 - Treat the whole person (Tolle totum) – A patient is not just a symptom or a set of symptoms.
 Treatments are focused on taking everything about that person into account.

 - The Physician is a Teacher (Docere) – It’s the duty of a physician to help explain to the patient what he/she thinks is causing

 - Prevention is the best “cure” (Praevenire) – Keeping people well is the best cure.

 Currently Naturopathic Doctors are licensed in 17 states, the District of Columbia, Puerto Rico, and the Virgin Islands.
-Because there isn’t licensure yet in North Carolina, Dr. Strickland keeps his license in Washington State.
+Because there isn’t licensure yet in North Carolina, Dr. Strickland keeps his license in Vermont.